Techniques for programming in the large.

 I’ve been using modular programming successfully both at home and at work for some time.
 It’s a powerful technique for structuring large programs and even large hardware systems.
 I can develop and test each module in a bottom-up fashion, assembling my program piece by piece.
 If a module interface needs to change, I can tell at a glance, by looking at the dependency graph, which downstream modules may be affected.
 If a module assumes too much responsibility, I can push some of the responsibility to a lower level module.
 If I need to rewire my dependency graph, I can see visually how I’m going to do it.

 What’s really weird is how long it took me to discover modular programming.
 I knew about Python modules, of course.
 But I never really used Python modules beyond the simple case of grouping utility functions together.
 It never occurred to me that I can repeat this grouping process recursively.
 Only when I went back in time to understand the history of programming, that I discovered “deep” modular programming in languages like Modula-2, Oberon, and C. From what I can tell, modular programming was popular during the late 70s, 80s, and early 90s and that’s where you’ll find most of the literature.
 Then object-oriented programming came to dominate the programming world and it seems modular programming concepts were largely forgotten about for a period of 25 years.
 This is a shame because object-oriented programming and modular programming are not mutually exclusive!
 (Information hiding is the only overlap.)
-In my view, modular programming subsumes all the paradigms.
+In my view, modular programming is macro and subsumes all the paradigms.

 Unfortunately, some of the deeper graph-theoretic concepts I listed above are rarely discussed anymore.
 Modern modular programming literature seems sparse as if everyone is expected to understand these concepts from birth.
 Does anyone else think modular programming deserves more attention?

 - Large-Scale C++ Software Design by John Lakos.
 The modular programming bible.
 Highly recommended.